okitouni/okitouni.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a fourth year Ph.D. student at the Lab for Nuclear Science and the Statistics and Data Science Center at MIT.
+I am a Ph.D. student at the Lab for Nuclear Science and the Statistics and Data Science Center at MIT.
 As a Junior Investigator at the Institute for AI and Fundamental Interactions, I am mainly interested in research at the interface between machine learning and physics.
-Problems I work on include AI robustness, fairness, and interpretability applied to high energy physics.
+Problems I work on include AI robustness, fairness, and interpretability with applications to high energy physics.
 I am also interested in understanding the science of deep learning and AI foundations.
+Recently, I've been very excited about AI reasoning, large language models, and scaling.
 <!---
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->